The Real Reasons Your Dog Has Reddish Tear Stains & How To Fix It Fast

 Ready to dive deeper?
 Decode what your dog’s poop color might be telling you because, like the color of tear stains, your dog’s poop might be trying to tell you something’s up.

-Has your household experienced tear staining on dogs?
+We Want To Hear From You!
+Has your household experienced tear staining in dogs?
 Perhaps you’ve found something that worked for your dog’s tear stains?
 Share your story in the comments – other pet parents are reading!